delian/node-sflow/README.md

     }).listen(3000);

 In the given above example, I use an integrated feature in the node-pcap module to decode the raw packet content.
 However, node-pcap module currently works only with Node.JS 0.10-0.12 and do not support the new C++ interface introduced in Node.JS 4 and 5.
 If you want to use Node.JS 4 and 5, try node-pcap2 module there.
-And the API is a bit different:
+And the API is a bit different (the decoder expects PCAP header too):

     var Collector = require('node-sflow');